MicrosoftDocs/Viva/WorkplaceAnalytics/Use/home-page.md

 ## Explore the stats

-Depending on the insight and your role, **Explore the stats** links you either to a recommended plan or to related **Explore** pages within Workplace Analytics for more in-depth analysis.
+Depending on the insight and your role, **Explore the stats** links you either to related **Explore** pages within Workplace Analytics for more in-depth analysis or to the Analyze page where you can find related metrics to refine the population to enroll in a plan.

-For example, as an analyst, if you select **Explore the metrics** in **Organizational agility** > **Are managers accessing diverse information?**, you'll see your organization's **Network diversity** data in the **Explore** > **Internal** networks page.
+For example, as an analyst, if you select **Explore the metrics** in **Organizational agility** > **Are managers accessing diverse information**, you'll see your organization's **Network diversity** data in the **Explore** > **Internal** networks page.
 For more details, see [Internal networks](explore-metrics-internal-networks.md).

 ## View recommended plan

-As an analyst or group manager, you'll also see an option to **View recommended plan** for each business insight.
+As an analyst or program manager, you'll also see an option to **View recommended plan** for each business insight.
 You can use this option to take immediate action for the groups listed in that specific insight.
 For more details about creating plans, see [Create a plan](../tutorials/solutionsv2-task.md#create-a-plan).

 ## Employee experience

-This section focuses on how well your organization is taking care of employees.
+This section focuses on how well your employees are doing.
 A positive employee experience reduces turnover, boosts productivity, and leads to happier employees.

 For example, are employees routinely getting one-on-one time with their managers?
-Research proves that employees who get consistent manager coaching are five times more likely to stay engaged, which leads to increased productivity, greater employee retainment, and greater customer satisfaction.
+Research proves that employees who get consistent manager coaching are five times more likely to stay engaged, which leads to increased productivity and greater employee retainment.

 ![Employee experience](../images/wpa/use/employee-exp.png)